ddev/ddev-contrib/custom-commands/dump-and-deploy-db/README.md

 Without configuration this lets you dump and and deploy the local (called ‹ddev›) database.
 This might seem redundant to the existing `ddev import-db` and `ddev export-db` commands, but this has a fancy progress indicator and exports each table's data and structure separately...

-In roder to add other hosts, see [web/targets/README.txt](web/targets/README.txt) for the config file structure.
+In order to add other hosts, see [web/targets/README.txt](web/targets/README.txt) for the config file structure.
 You basically need SSH and DB connection info.
 You can use private keys (e.g. via `ddev auth ssh`) or a password prompt to connect.

 ## Usage